 As we answer this question, we will discuss funding and the economic model of think tanks.
-These organizations aspire to useful and operational research based on objective appreciations.
+These organizations aspire to useful and operational research based on objective appreciation.
 So they need to know how to build interest among partners likely to provide funding.
 In France, there are six main sources of finance: the state, territorial authorities, European funding, individual donors, foundations and, increasingly, companies.
 Compared to the United States, foundations play a minimal role in Europe.
 The reduction in public funding has weakened the entire network of associations.
 Meanwhile, private funding requires specific know-how, and European funding requires engineering.
 In the absence of a powerful network of foundations, think tanks are forging a hybrid funding model, but it remains fragile and subject to economic conditions.

 With regard to the state, think tanks take part in "intellectual diplomacy" and contribute directly to our country's influence.
 Indeed, research and expertise are sources of influence on the international stage.
 In certain areas, if the think tanks have the necessary contacts, they can become involved in Track II diplomacy, i.e. informal but consequential discussions with the aim of forging links or dealing with sensitive subjects to be addressed in an official capacity.
 Their analyses also feed into the reflections of individual actors, informal groups and services at different levels of the state.
 There is much less appetite for this latter aspect in France than in the United States; things are changing, but the state and public office still tend to consider themselves as omniscient on international issues.
-With regard to companies, the work of think tanks helps with analysis of political risk, which is an unmeasurable, non-modelizable part of country risk.
+With regard to companies, the work of think tanks helps with the analysis of political risk, which is an unmeasurable, nonmodelable part of country risk.
 It facilitates connections and feeds into reflection at various levels of the organization.
-The parallel drawn between the work of think tanks and rating agencies prompts an examination of their respective positions vis-à-vis governments, companies and financial institutions, and of their methodological differences.33 intuitions.
+The parallel drawn between the work of think tanks and rating agencies prompts an examination of their respective positions vis-à-vis governments, companies and financial institutions, and of their methodological differences.32

+On the whole, decision-makers who call on think tanks ask for clear analyses, free of academic jargon, that enable them to best answer the crucial question: "What is this all about?" - and, often, to prove or disprove their intuitions.
 Analyses developed as a result of genuine research work increase the chances of making accurate forecasts, i.e. identifying and, better still, reducing the uncertainty that always hangs over tomorrow.
 Some partners explicitly demand that strategic options be identified, despite the risks that come with this type of exercise.
-In American context, some think tanks take the lead by willingly making recommendations that are meaningful within a political agenda.
+In the American some think tanks take the lead by willingly making recommendations that are meaningful within a political agenda.
 Other think tanks deliberately focus on analysis and forecasting as preparatory phases for decision-making.
 In both cases, we expect a think tank to interpret the world by shedding light on the balance of power or cooperation between stakeholders.
-It must then be able to identify new topics and emerging themes, and be ready to assist in formulating problems and structuring the debate.
+It must then be able to identify new topics and emerging themes and be ready to assist in formulating problems and structuring the debate.
 Finally, it should be able to put itself in the decision-maker's shoes by defining the range of possibilities.